eloyz/python-django-s3/README.md

 This is just another way to make a connection object.

 ## Set ACL
+There are canned **ACCESS CONTROL LIST** options.
+These options control how accessible your files are and what type of authentication is required in order to read and write to them.
+Learn more [here][canned-acl].

+Canned ACL			|	Applies to 			|	Permissions added to ACL :-----------		|:------------			|:---------------------------
+private				|	Bucket and object	|	Owner gets FULL_CONTROL.
+No one else has access rights (default). public-read			|	Bucket and object	|	Owner gets FULL_CONTROL.
+The AllUsers group ( see Who Is a Grantee?) gets READ access. public-read-write	|	Bucket and object	|	Owner gets FULL_CONTROL.
+The AllUsers group gets READ and WRITE access.
+Granting this on a bucket is generally not recommended. authenticated-read	|	Bucket and object	|	Owner gets FULL_CONTROL.
+The AuthenticatedUsers group gets READ access. bucket-owner-read	|	Object				|	Object owner gets FULL_CONTROL.
+Bucket owner gets READ access.
+If you specify this canned ACL when creating a bucket, Amazon S3 ignores it. bucket-owner-full-control	|	Object		|Both the object owner and the bucket owner get FULL_CONTROL over the object.
+If you specify this canned ACL when creating a bucket, Amazon S3 ignores it. log-delivery-write	|	Bucket	|	The LogDelivery group gets WRITE and READ_ACP permissions on the bucket.
+For more information on logs, see (Server Access Logging).

 ### Set ACL for bucket
     bucket = conn.get_bucket('meetuphouston')